 How do you identify management bias in accounting estimates?

 ISA 540.32 requires evaluation of management bias indicators.
-The critical indicators are directional consistency (all estimates moving in the same favourable direction), anchoring behaviour (estimates copied from prior year without updating for changed circumstances), and selective use of assumptions (using conservative inputs for some elements and aggressive ones for others, always producing a favourable result).
-Document the bias assessment explicitly – ISA 540.35 requires a conclusion supported by analysis.
+The critical indicators are directional consistency (all estimates moving in the same favourable direction) and anchoring behaviour (estimates copied from prior year without updating for changed circumstances).
+Document the bias assessment explicitly.
+ISA 540.35 requires a conclusion supported by analysis.

 When should the auditor develop an independent estimate rather than testing management’s process?